pochih/RL-Chatbot/README.md

 By doing this, the chatbot can generate more interesting response, correspond to the reward function.

-My reward function is similar to the one described in paper <a href="https://arxiv.org/abs/1606.01541" target="_blank">Deep Reinforcement Learning for Dialogue Generation</a>.
+My reward function is similar to the one described in EMNLP 2016 paper <a href="https://arxiv.org/abs/1606.01541" target="_blank">Deep Reinforcement Learning for Dialogue Generation</a>.